 All Last Twelve Months (LTM) sales figures for the firms going public have been converted into dollars of January 2023 purchasing power using the Consumer Price Index.
 IPOs from 1980-2022 are used, with returns calculated through the end of December 2023.
-In Panel A, the sample size is 9,127 firms.
+In Panel A, the sample size is 9,181 firms.
 Growth capital-backed IPOs are included in the VC-backed category.
 IPOs with an offer price below \$5.00 per share, unit offers, small best efforts offerings, ADRs, REITs, closedend funds, natural resource limited partnerships, banks and S&Ls, and IPOs not listed on CRSP within six months of the offer date are excluded.
 In Panel B, one additional screen is implemented, reducing the sample size.
-This additional screen is that the last twelve months (LTM) sales of the issuing firm is at least \$50 million (2023 purchasing power).
+This additional screen is that the last twelve months (LTM) sales of the issuing firm is at least \$100 million (2024 purchasing power).
 Buy-and-hold returns are calculated from the first close until the earlier of the three-year anniversary or the delisting date (Dec.
-29 of 2023 for IPOs from 2022).
+31 of 2024 for IPOs from 2022 and 2023).
 Market-adjusted returns use the CRSP value-weighted index.
 Style adjustments use firms matched by market cap and book-to-market ratio with at least five years of CRSP listing and no follow-on equity issues in the prior five years.
 All returns include dividends and capital gains, including the index returns.
-Jerry Cao of Sun Yat-sen University has assisted in providing data on the classification of IPOs as buyout-backed.
+Jerry Cao of the Hang Seng University of Hong Kong has assisted in providing data on the classification of IPOs as buyout-backed.
 Growth capital-backed IPOs are classified as VC-backed.